4.11 Drugs for dementia

 (see BNF for full details)

-Initially 5mg once daily, increased in steps of 5mg at weekly intervals; max 20mg daily
+Initially 5mg once daily, increased in steps of 5mg at weekly intervals; usual maintenance 20mg daily; max 20mg daily

 - See COMPASS therapeutic notes on the management of dementia.

-- See NICE NG97 Dementia: assessment, management and support for people living with dementia and their carers, June 2018.
+- See NICE NG97 Dementia: assessment, management and support for people living with dementia and their carers, June 2018 and BMJ visual summary.

 - For people who are not taking an AChE inhibitor or memantine, prescribers should only start treatment with these on the advice of a clinician who has the necessary knowledge and skills.
 This could include: